TreebornGorz/The-Monastery/README.md

 In order to achieve that goal, the game will be developed to provide a massive amount of control to the player such that their choices matter.

 The secondary goal of this game is to provide a "realistic" experience for the player.
 What this means is not that it will resemble non-fiction (there will be fictional elements), but rather that no subject matter is off limits.
-Players should be warned that this may create uncomfortable plot developments.
+This may create uncomfortable plot developments.
+Ye be warned...

 The scope of the main project will inevitably be large.
 As such, the development process will take a long time...
 I hope to finish before I die.